Rolnička Praha

 Rolnička Praha is a children's choir based in Prague, Czech Republic.
 It was founded in 1978 by its director, Karel Virgler.
-Choral Study Rolnicka has about 200 young singers from 5 to 19 years in 5 choir levels.
-Rolnicka's Touring Choir has 45 singers aged 10 to 19 years.
+Choral Study Rolnička has about 200 young singers from 5 to 19 years in 5 choir levels.
+Rolnička Praha's Touring Choir has 45 singers aged 10 to 19 years.

-Rolnicka performs yearly at 30-40 concerts, both in Czech Republic and abroad.
+Rolnička Praha performs yearly at 30-40 concerts, both in Czech Republic and abroad.
 The children sing at large concert halls, in festivals, and at charitable concerts.
 They take part in projects and cooperate with orchestras, notable soloists and many other choirs.
-Rolnicka also invites choirs and orchestras from abroad to Prague for joint performances.
+Rolnička Praha also invites choirs and orchestras from abroad to Prague for joint performances.

 In recent years the choir has performed in many European countries and has embarked on three overseas tours.
 They have also received a number of international choir competition awards.